 In Orbital A Phase, the spacecraft was placed into a gravitationally-bound orbit around Bennu for the first time on Dec.
 31, 2018.
-There are no science requirements for Orbital A, as this phase is designed to provide the mission team with experience navigating in close proximity to a small body.
-The spacecraft is circling Bennu at a distance between 0.99 and 1.3 miles (1.6 and 2.1 km) and is traveling around 0.11 mph (5 cm/sec), with each orbit lasting about 61.4 hours.
-This phase marks the closest that a spacecraft has ever orbited around a small body.
+There were no science requirements for Orbital A, as this phase was designed to provide the mission team with experience navigating in close proximity to a small body.
+The spacecraft circled Bennu at a distance between 0.99 and 1.3 miles (1.6 and 2.1 km) and travelled around 0.11 mph (5 cm/sec), with each orbit lasting about 61.4 hours.
+This phase marked the closest that a spacecraft has ever orbited around a small body.

-During this phase, the navigation team will transition from star-based navigation to landmark-based navigation.
+During this phase, the navigation team transitioned from star-based navigation to landmark-based navigation.
 Using landmarks – such as boulders and craters on Bennu’s surface – to determine the position of OSIRIS-REx allows the navigation team to maneuver the spacecraft very precisely, which will be critical during upcoming mission phases.

 Detailed Survey: Baseball Diamond

-The in-depth study of Bennu begins in earnest during Detailed Survey: Baseball Diamond Phase, which kicked off on Feb.
+The in-depth study of Bennu began in earnest during Detailed Survey: Baseball Diamond Phase, which kicked off on Feb.
 28, 2019.
 OSIRIS-REx is making multiple passes around Bennu to produce the wide range of viewing angles necessary to fully observe the asteroid.
 The spacecraft will also use its OTES spectrometer to map the chemical composition of Bennu’s entire surface.
 Images obtained during this phase will be of high enough resolution to produce digital terrain maps and global image mosaics, which were then used to identify proposed sample sites.
 Bennu’s terrain will be surveyed in bulk and sections will be classified as either “safe” or “unsafe,” with the results visualized on a hazard map.

 The phase’s name comes from the early stage of mission design when the stations the spacecraft would traverse were arranged in the shape of a baseball diamond.
 Although the mission design has since evolved, the original name for the phase remains.